adolfont/adolfont.github.io/research/AI/index.md

 # Artificial Intelligence

-Some links related to Artificial Intelligence.
+Some links related to AI and Its Impact on Software Development and Society

 ## Papers